|

 Probable Spam |

-Score so that you can use Outlook Mailbox Rules to automatically move
+you can use Outlook Mailbox Rules to automatically move these emails, as they

-these emails, as they come in, to your Junk E-mail folder where
+come in, to your Junk E-mail folder where you can check them, occasionally, for

-Optionally, we can send all Probable Spam to a single separate
+Optionally, we can send all Probable Spam to a single

-False Positives for all of your users. |
+check for False Positives for all of your users. |

 Smarthost

-All your outgoing emails are sent from your server to our SMTP servers which
+All your outgoing emails are sent from your server to our SMTP servers which then

-then delivers them to their final destinations.
+deliver them to their final destinations.

 Sending emails used to be a simple process but, with all the anti-spam measures